BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/Software-Design.md

 - [ ] Reflection Is Not Contemplation - Andrei Alexandrescu
 - [x] Relocation: Blazing Fast Save And Restore, Then More! - Eduardo Madrid
 - [x] Reusable code, reusable data structures - Sebastian Theophil
-- [ ] The Most Important Design Guideline is Testability - Jody Hagins
+- [x] The Most Important Design Guideline is Testability - Jody Hagins

+---

 ### 10 Problems Large Companies Have Managing C++ Dependencies and How to Solve Them - Augustin Popa